 Meall Gorm; The Green (or blue) Hill from the Gaelic Meall ‘hill’ and Gorm 'green' or 'blue'.

 Màm na Gualainn; Gaelic, the ‘round hill of the shoulder’ - from the glencoe-scotland.net website.

 Meall Nam Meallan; Near Mellon Udrigle, ‘hill of hillocks’?

 Mellon Charles; Gaelic is Meallan Thearlaich, Charles’s Little Hill.

-Mellon Udrigle; Professor Watson suggests Udrigle may be derived from the Norse útargill, meaning outer cleft or gully.
+Mellon Udrigle; A hybrid Gaelic/Norse name meaning ‘Udrigle's Hill’.
+Udrigle is possibly a Norse name, however Professor Watson suggests it may be derived from the Norse útargill, meaning outer cleft or gully.

 Melvaig; Malfage in 1566; Gaelic is Mealabhaig from the Norse melar-vík; melr denotes bent grass, or a sandy hillock overgrown with bent grass; vík denotes bay.
 From melr we get the Gaelic Mealbhan, sandy dunes with bent grass, common on the Scottish West Highlands.

 Midtown; A village on the eastern shore of Loch Ewe.
 J H Dixon states that Midtown is an Anglicised version of the Gaelic Baile-meadhon from Baile, ‘a town’ and meadhon, ‘middle’.